emaloney/ApidocSwiftGenerator/README.md

 # ApidocSwiftGenerator

-ApidocSwiftGenerator generates swift models, enums, and api calls for you based on an apidoc.json file.
+ApidocSwiftGenerator generates Swift models, enums, and api calls for you based on an `apidoc.json` file.

 ApidocSwiftGenerator is part of [the Cleanroom Project](https://github.com/gilt/Cleanroom) from [Gilt Tech](http://tech.gilt.com).

 #### Why Code Generation?

 ApiDoc makes it easy for an api owner to define thier models and api endpoints in a JSON format.
 Because this JSON is in a repeatable format, its reasonable to off load the mundane task of creating models and api endpoints to a code generator.
 Leaving app builders to focus on app middleware and presentation.

 ### Swift 2.1 compatibility